Top Product Liability Attorneys

 When a consumer suffers injuries due to a defective product, several parties could be held liable.
 If you have been injured due to negligence, it is likely that many others have also suffered or will suffer similar injuries.
 To ensure the most aggressive compensation and protect others from a similar fate, it is important to seek legal counsel immediately.

-Susan E. Loggans & Associates has a strong reputation in Chicago and the greater Cook County area for protecting our community from product defects.
+Susan E. Loggans & Associates has a strong reputation for protecting our community from product defects.

 Contact our office immediately to discuss your options and lawful rights to compensation.
-Call (312) 201-8600 or visit our contact page to schedule a free, no-obligation consultation with our experts in product liability claims, who will provide a complete evaluation of your case.
+Call (312) 588-9773 or visit our contact page to schedule a free, no-obligation consultation with our experts in product liability claims.